 It is important to remember that if you do decide to let your cat outdoors, wait at least three or four weeks after it arrives as it may run away looking for its previous home or get lost and scared.
 Make sure you have bonded with your cat and it considers your house a home before even considering letting them venture outside.
 Fitting a cat flap is a great idea as it gives your cat the freedom to come and go as it pleases but it can also be locked if you want to keep your cat safely indoors at night or on rainy days.

 Vet Care for Cats

 If possible, it’s a good idea to identify a vet before you bring your cat home.
 Once you bring your cat home you will still have time to find one but if you’ve already done this it’s one less thing to do.
-Your vet will be able to advise you on the correct schedule for your cat's vaccinations, flea and worming treatments if these haven't already been done.
+Your vet will be able to advise you on the correct schedule for your cat's vaccinations, cat flea and worming treatments if these haven't already been done.
 Dental and gum health is an issue for older cats.
 You can establish some good habits early on by getting a kitten used to the idea of you brushing their teeth but if adopting an adult cat then it may be trickier.
-In this case, we recommend feeding dried food alongside wet to ensure your adult cat gets the benefit of crunchy biscuits which help clean the teeth plus the bonus of wet food to keep them well hydrated.
+In this case, we recommend feeding dried cat food alongside wet cat food to ensure your adult cat gets the benefit of crunchy biscuits which help clean the teeth plus the bonus of wet food to keep them well hydrated.

 Your Cat's First Day at Home